 Silverado Urban and Rural Residential Area: Vacant sites zoned for residential development in the Monticello Road area were initially considered because some landowners in this area expressed interest in additional residential development.
 These parcels tend to be rather small and County efforts are not likely to generate substantial numbers of units.
-Nonetheless, the Housing Element will include a program to redesignate certain sites in this area to Urban Residential and allow developer-driven requests for rezoning to allow residential development at up to four dwelling units per acre, provided adequate water and wastewater services can be obtained.

 Although three parcels in the Monticello Road/Atlas Peak area were identified as potential sites for affordable housing in the 2004 Housing Element, they have been removed from the current Housing Element because these sites are no longer needed to accommodate the County's RHNA.
 The site at Napa Pipe (see below) is a superior site for the development of larger scale affordable housing during 2007-2014 housing element cycle.